gurubagawan/ada-test/README.md

 ## Challenge 2

-Build an interactive front end compoenent that works with the /search end point
+Build an interactive front end component that works with the /search end point

+## Challenge 3

+Build an interactive front end component that renders the content using template strings.

 ## Tools to help you get started